amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_VALIDATION.md

-# EWC Model Validation & Verification
+# EWC Model Validation & Testing

 This document describes how we validate and check the **Elastic Weight Consolidation (EWC)** implementation in our continual learning experiments on Permuted MNIST.